MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/project-governance-classic-structures.md

 ﻿---
 title: Use classic project governance structures
-description: Learn how to assess and improve the effectiveness of common project governance structures, such as steering groups, status reports, and change and design boards, in your Dynamics 365 projects.
+description: Learn how to assess and improve the effectiveness of common project governance structures, such as steering groups, in your Dynamics 365 projects.
 author: TimoGossen
 ms.author: timogoss
 ms.date: 01/23/2024